IliasHad/habitscript_vscode/README.md

 ## Features

-Track Your Coding Time by language, programming language
+Track Your Coding Time by Programming language and files

 Offline tracking time

+Earn points from your coding time

 ## Requirements

-You need API Key and you can get it from  [HabitScript Setttings](https://twitter.com/IliasHaddad3)
+You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup)

 ## Release Notes